ERP Insights

 ERP implementation is often a lengthy process, taking anywhere from 6 months to 2 years.
 This extended timeline translates to higher consulting and internal labor costs.

 MRP implementation is usually quicker and often completed within 2 to 6 months.
-Training costs are lower as fewer staff members need to be involved.
+Training costs are lower because fewer staff members are involved.

 Return on Investment (ROI)